- 1 tablespoon olive oil

 - In a 12-in. skillet, heat oil over medium-high heat; saute sausage and onion until onion is tender.
 Add garlic and pepper flakes; cook and stir 1 minute.

 - Add potatoes, corn, pepper and broth; bring to a boil.
-Reduce heat; simmer, covered, until potatoes are tender, 15-20 minutes.
+Reduce heat to medium; cook, covered, until potatoes are tender, 15-20 minutes.
 Stir in spinach until wilted.
 Yield: 4 servings.

 Reviews for Sausage & Vegetable Skillet Dinner